brlemus/MovieRental/README.md

 On the other hand, the API must be tested with Postman as indicated, then an example of the url of one of the endpoints to be consumed from this tool:

 https://movierentalbr.herokuapp.com/Movies/AllMovie.

+Note: in order to test the "returnMovie" endpoint please update the date of the RentalLog table to past to see the penalties for not delivering a movie in the stipulated time.